jamesbachini/openzeppelin-monitor/README.md

 # OpenZeppelin Monitor

-This is a fork of the original code by @openzeppelin which contains the config files to monitor Kale transfers on Stellar for the tutorial at: https://jamesbachini.com/stellar-openzeppelin-monitor/
+This is a fork of the original code by @openzeppelin which contains the config files to monitor USDC transfers on Stellar for the tutorial at: https://jamesbachini.com/stellar-openzeppelin-monitor/